Induced Disjoint Paths in Claw-Free Graphs: Introduction

 When $k$ is fixed, we call this the {\problemIDP} problem.

-Observe that the {\sc Induced Disjoint Paths} problem can indeed be seen as a generalization of the {\sc Disjoint Paths} problem, since a linkage becomes an induced linkage after subdividing every edge of the graph.
+Observe that the {\sc Induced Disjoint Paths} problem can indeed be seen as a generalization of the {\sc Disjoint Paths} problem, since the latter can be reduced to the former by subdividing every edge of the graph.
 This generalization makes the problem significantly harder.
-In contrast to the original, non-induced version, the {\sc $k$-Induced Disjoint Paths} problem is already \NP-complete for $k=2$, as shown by Fellows~\cite{Fe89} and Bienstock~\cite{Bi91}.
+In contrast to the original, non-induced version, the {\sc $k$-Induced Disjoint Paths} problem is \NP-complete even for $k=2$~\cite{Bi91,Fe89}.

 The hardness of the {\problemIDP} problem motivates an investigation into graph classes for which it may still be tractable.
 Below, we briefly survey existing results.